ParallelMaths/parallel/pages/8-07-black-holes.md

 It can be checked that Beatrix can make each of these installations by positioning the two tiles appropriately.
 [She can create each of the installations in which the black squares occupy the diagonal positions in two ways, and all the other installations in just one way.]

-So Beatrix can create 12 differently looking installations.
+So Beatrix can create 12 different looking installations.
 :::

 Before you hit the SUBMIT button, here are some quick reminders: